Promo code SPRING2022 will be automatically applied at checkout!

 words "Haemoglobin A1c" among blood cells

-What is A1C, and How is it Measured?
+How is it Measured?

 Hemoglobin is a molecule found within red blood cells that helps carry oxygen all around our body for cells to use.
-One unique property of this molecule is it can spontaneously bind to glucose, fructose, and galactose.
+One unique property of this molecule is that it can spontaneously bind to glucose, fructose, and galactose.
 Since red blood cells tend to live for around 120 days, we can measure the percentage of glucose that’s been bound to hemoglobin, or glycated hemoglobin.
 You can get this lab tested at any doctor’s office and at many larger pharmacy chains.

 A1C Levels